-People are eligible for temporary protection in line with the minimum framework of the TPD (see "Who is eligible for temporary protection?" in the "What is the Temporary Protection Directive?" chapter).
+People are eligible for temporary protection in line with the minimum framework of the TPD (see "Who is eligible for temporary protection?" in the Essential information about TPD chapter).
 However, there is one notable extension of the scope: family members of the "non-Ukrainian nationals of third countries and stateless people" group of people are also eligible for temporary protection.